Crusades _ The Medieval World and The World Today ( First and Second Crusade )

 - King Conard III of Germany and his nephew Fredrick Barbarossa ( who later became the king of the Holy Roman Empire).

 Queen Eleanor of Aquitaine (wife of Louis of France) also aided the crusade.
-French abbot St Bernard Clairvaux also participated in the crusade on the orders of pope by stimulating a large number of knights to be a part of this religious expedition.
+French abbot St Bernard Clairvaux also participated in the crusade on the orders of the pope by stimulating a large number of knights to be a part of this religious expedition.

-This time again, Byzantines betrayed the Crusaders.
+This time again, the Byzantines betrayed the Crusaders.
 Byzantine Emperor Manuel I Komnenos allied with the Turks to attack the crusaders. armies of Both kings were defeated separately by the Seljuk Sultanate.
 Most of the armies were even not able to reach the Levant.
 They returned from Constantinople.
 Those who reached the Levant also returned from there after witnessing the massacres of Christians in Aleppo.
 They try to make a siege of Damascus but were defeated at Damascus.
 This crusade paved the way for Saladin to conquer Jerusalem from Christians which provoked the third crusade.

 Byzantine Empire(395-1453AD) — Major Wars,Culture,Art , Legacy_You most likely didn’t know about it